jjamieson1/celestialtech-notes/source/tags/evil-winrm.rst

 *****************
 Description
 *****************
-A tool to interactively communicate with the service  :any:`winrm`
+A tool to interactively communicate with the service  :ref:`winrm`

 *************